Commercial Bay (skyscraper)

 PwC Tower at Commercial Bay is a mixed-use office tower and retail development in Auckland, New Zealand, completed and officially opened on 27 July 2020.

-The development consists of a 41-floor office tower with leasable floors, three mechanical floors, one floor reserved for meeting suites/pods, and a SkyLobby, and a retail precinct with 18,000 sqm of retail space, replacing the Westfield Group Downtown Shopping Centre, which was previously located on the site.
+The development consists of a 41-floor office tower with leasable floors, three mechanical floors, one floor reserved for meeting suites/pods, a sky lobby, and the Commercial Bay Shopping Centre, which has 18,000 sqm of retail space, replacing the Downtown Shopping Centre, which was previously located on the site.

 Rising 180.1 metres, the PwC tower is the currently tallest building in New Zealand and the second tallest structure in Auckland behind the Sky Tower.

 Project timeline and construction delays

 Construction on site began in mid-2016 with the demolition of the Downtown Shopping Centre.
 The retail development was originally scheduled to open in October 2018, followed by the office tower in June 2019.

 Fletcher Construction, responsible for the overall construction of the development, posted massive financial losses in 2017 due to rising costs in construction.
 And as Fletcher Construction began to downsize its operational capabilities, the project was subsequently delayed due to numerous extension and additional cost claims to Precinct Properties, with the retail centre to be completed in March 2020 and the office tower to be completed in April 2020.

 The building was officially topped out in June 2019.

 The retail centre was originally scheduled to be officially opened on 28 March 2020, but just days before a nationwide coronavirus pandemic lockdown was announced and a new opening date was set for June 2020.
 On 11 June 2020, the development was officially opened by Prime Minister Jacinda Ardern.